mannalext/Wikipedia_Search/README.md

 	- Create the infrastructure to run as many continues as necessary while 		adding links to the result
 	- Store links from each call to continue

-2. Once you have all the links from article A, test how long it would take to run the same logic (make a call, store links from the page) for every link found on article A. If the time trivial, this project can be done without recursion.
-Otherwise, develop the recursive / multithreaded algorithm.
+2. Once you have all the links from article A, test how long it would take to run the same logic (make a call, store links from the page) for every link found on article A. Determine if that time is too slow and multiple threads need to be explored

 3. Decide whether to include main page links or not